 Italicize the title of a book or musical composition.
 Example: TV executives are launching a series based on the widely successful Hunger Games books.
 When referencing the title of a chapter or a song on a CD, use quotation marks.
 This is also the standard style for titles of an article, lecture or speech.

-Capitalize the name of the Building—Admissions and Alumni Relations, Pigott, Garrand, etc. Download a campus list of buildings that adhere to Seattle University editorial style guide.
+Capitalize the name of the Building—Admissions and Alumni Relations, Pigott, Garrand, etc. Download the SU Campus Map that adheres to Seattle University editorial style guide.
 Note: When referencing Lemieux Library and McGoldrick Learning Commons, it should be written as such: Lemieux Library and McGoldrick Learning Commons.
 There is no capital The before the name.

 When referring to the bookstore, it is no longer the “Seattle University Bookstore” or “SU Bookstore”; but rather the Campus Store.